tbadet/teaching/Bioinformatic_tools/Course_2/README.md

 Heuristic algorithms (e.g., BWA-MEM, Bowtie2) compromise between exact search and efficiency.
 ```

-- Mapping shold take ~10-15 minutes, use this time to go through the tutorial / questions
+- Mapping should take ~10-15 minutes, use this time to go through the tutorial / questions
 ```
 mkdir BAM
 seq_index="ERR1309170"